homeboy445/auto-Include/README.md

 Automatically include & remove C++ headers accordingly to your use-case.
 Now, you don't have to worry about all those headers that you constantly need to include or remove, this extension will do all that for you - giving you a smooth C++ programming experience.

+*** Note: this extension is still under development & needs extensive testing before it can be considered fully working.
+So, it currently might show some unexpected behavior.***

 ## Features

 ### Auto include any C++ header(s) if you're using it's functionality,